Election monitoring: Long-term observers

 Most observation missions send a small number of long-term monitors (known as LTOs) for a period of six to eight weeks.
 A larger number of short-term observers (known as STOs) then join the mission for the final week of the campaign.
 STOs provide mostly quantitative observation of polling station and count procedures, with LTOs supplying qualitative analysis and contextual information about the wider political situation.

 In some cases, the objectivity of some international observers is questioned.

 Domestic election monitoring

 In addition to international organizations monitoring elections, citizen organizations—or coalitions of organizations—also monitor elections in their own country.
-Free and Fair Election Network (FAFEN) in Pakistan is a coalition of 42 national civil society organizations working together to promote fair elections in Pakistan.
+Examples include Electoral Observation Mission in Colombia, Golos in Russia, and the Coalition of Domestic Election Observers in Ghana.

 The most common type of domestic election monitoring comes by way of party poll-watchers, who are partisan individuals that are looking out for the interests of their party.
 Election day activities of partisan observation groups often included scrutinizing the accreditation, voting, counting, and tabulations processes at polling units throughout election day.

-There are, however, also numerous domestic nonpartisan observer groups in many countries.
+There are also numerous domestic nonpartisan observer groups in many countries.

+Free and Fair Election Network (FAFEN) in Pakistan is a coalition of 42 national civil society organizations working together to promote fair elections in Pakistan.

+Each jurisdiction may have different rules about who may observe.
+Rules vary by state in the United States.